 2. Snorkel with Manta Rays

 There are a couple of coves near the village of Kailua-Kona that serve as feeding spots for giant manta rays at night.
 Families with kids old enough to be comfortable snorkeling in the ocean at night (likely school age and above) should book an excursion to swim with them.
 SCUBA divers dive to the bottom and shine lights up at the snorkelers to attract the plankton that mantas feed on.
-It’s truly one of the most memorable adventures the Big Island has to offer.
+Snorkeling with manta rays is truly one of the most memorable adventures the Big Island has to offer.
 I can personally recommend Kona Honu Divers highly for this excursion for divers and snorkelers alike.

 3. Explore Hawaii Volcanoes National Park